20 Botany Terms Every Gardener Should Know

 8. Fertilization

 Pollination happens at the outermost level of the female reproductive organ known as the pistil.
-This top part, called the stigma, selectively chooses what pollen gets in, and what pollen doesn’t.
-If pollen is accepted by the stigma, then it will travel down into the “ovary”.
+This top part called the stigma, selectively chooses what pollen gets in and what pollen doesn’t.
+If the stigma accepts pollen, then it will travel down into the “ovary.”
 This is where fertilization, aka true genetic exchange, occurs.
 One easy way to tell if a flower has fully undergone the entire fertilization process is to check back and see if it becomes fruit (which is really just a vessel for spreading seeds in the plant world)!
 If it does, then it’s been fertilized.
 A good example of this would be a rose becoming a rosehip, which is the seed-bearing fruit of that plant.

 9. Perfect flowers